ibm-cloud-docs/cephaas/volume_delete.md

 # Deleting a block volume
 {: #deleting-block-volume}

-Delete a volume from a service instance by using the UI, CLI, or API.
+Delete a volume from a service instance by using the UI, CLI, API or terraform.
 {: shortdesc}

 When you delete a Block Storage volume, that data immediately becomes inaccessible.